ivapylibs/Surveillance/Surveillance/deployment/ROS/README.md

 # Recorder instructions

-This folder contains the scripts for recording the necessary data (calibration + test) into a rosbag file and running the script on the presaved data.
+This folder contains the scripts for recording the necessary data (calibration + test) into a rosbag file and running the script on the pre-saved data.

+## Data

+We have captured some testing data in the rosbag foramt.
+All the data is stored on the Dropbox.
+Please download the data from the [Dropbox link](https://www.dropbox.com/sh/6odjfrw522yko09/AAATSuZU7pl4vfzc-lVCro07a?dl=0), and put it in the ```deployment/ROS/data```.

 ## Usage